 4. Invest in stocks

 Starting to invest can be quite confusing for those who aren’t familiar with how it works.
-However, there are some low-risk options available for new investors, such as college students.
-A good place to start is with investing apps, such as Acorns, Fidelity, Robinhood.
+However, there are many resources available for new investors, such as college students.
+One place to start is with investing apps that automatically invest your spare change.
 These options allow students to begin investing with low dollar amounts.
-Research apps that allow you to start your investing journey and figure out which would work best for you!
+Research apps that allow you to start your investing journey and figure out which would work best for you.

 5. Buy a life insurance policy